-Citi Double Cash also happens to provide a great cash back program that could mean 2% cash back on everything.
-Other cash back credit cards, like the American Express Blue Cash Preferred® card, often have bonus cash back categories while all other purchases earn a flat 1% cash back.
-Citi Double Cash stands out because you don’t have to worry about different categories — you just get a great cash back rate on everything.
+Citi® Double Cash Card also happens to provide a great cash back program that could mean 2% cash back on everything.
+Other cash back credit cards, like the Blue Cash Preferred® Credit Card from American Express® card, often have bonus cash back categories while all other purchases earn a flat 1% cash back.
+Citi® Double Cash Card stands out because you don’t have to worry about different categories — you just get a great cash back rate on everything.

-Of the group, I think that Barclaycard Arrival Plus and Citi Double Cash have the best rewards programs.
+Of the group, I think that Barclaycard Arrival Plus and Citi® Double Cash Card have the best rewards programs.
 They’re easy to understand with no fuss.

 Type of EMV chip

 I know this may be confusing, but you should know that there are two types of EMV chips: chip-and-signature and chip-and-PIN (they look the same).
 One version only requires you to verify the purchase with a signature while the other requires a number known only to you.
 Generally, chip-and-PIN is considered safer, since your signature can be forged.